List of U.S. jurisdictions banning conversion therapy: School boards

-Failed legislation

-Minnesota

-On April 25, 2019, the Minnesota House of Representatives voted to incorporate HF 12, which would ban conversion therapy on minors, into the omnibus health and human services finance bill HF 2414 by a vote of 72–53.
-On April 30, 2019, the Minnesota Senate voted to strike the section by a vote of 34–30.

-In July 2021, an executive order was signed and implemented to ban conversion therapy within Minnesota.

 Medical, psychological and psychiatric organizations

 Despite the lack of federal legislation regarding bans on conversion therapy, such therapy has been banned by numerous therapy organizations operating in the U.S. It has been banned by the American Psychiatric Association since 1998.
 In 2009, conversion therapy was also rebuked by the American Psychological Association.
 Others include the American Academy of Child and Adolescent Psychiatry, the American Academy of Pediatrics, the American Medical Association, the American College of Physicians, the American Academy of Physician Assistants, and many more.
-Organizations such as GLAAD and Human Rights Campaign have acknowledged that several other psychiatric and psychological organizations in the United States have rejected the practice of conversion therapy as well.